 Anterior knee pain: the basics

 Pain in the front of the knee – or anterior knee pain can affect people in all age groups.
-Approximately 25% of people will suffer from pain in the front of their knees.
+Approximately 25% of people will suffer from pain in the front of their knees at some time in their lives.
 I have seen teenagers who can longer participate in sports, and I have 70 years olds who can no longer walk downstairs without fear of their knee giving way.
 Why is our kneecap or patella so prone to bothering us like this?

-In the majority of cases of anterior knee pain, we do not find anything wrong with your Xrays or MRI scans.
+In the majority of cases of anterior knee pain, we do not find anything significant wrong with your X-rays or MRI scans.
+It seems that the pain in the front of the knee is often due to imbalances, weakness patterns, movement patterns, and complex issues that can take a while to figure out.
+Yes, some of you might have a cartilage defect or some early arthritis in the front of your knee… but believe it or not, the majority of you will have pretty normal-appearing imaging studies.
 That has led to a significant change in our approach to anterior knee pain over the years.

-While our studies may show no abnormality is present in most knees, a few of you might have something show up on an X-ray or MRI.
+While our imaging studies may show few abnormalities are present in most knees, a few of you might have something show up on an X-ray or MRI.
 That’s more often because no one over 35-40 has a “normal” knee MRI.
-Therefore, understanding the muscle imbalances and potential structural causes of anterior knee pain is also very important to know how to treat it.
+Therefore, understanding the muscle imbalances, movement pattern abnormalities, and potential structural causes of anterior knee pain is also very important to know how to treat it.

 Anterior knee pain is particularly common in young women and many runners.

-Most of you will notice that the front of the knee hurts when arising from a seated position, or when walking up and downstairs.
+Most of you will notice that the front of the knee hurts when arising from a seated position or walking up and downstairs.
 Some will describe it as a burning pain.
-Others might feel clicking or popping.
+Others might feel clicking, grinding, or popping.
 Sitting for a long while will typically be very uncomfortable.
 If the pain in the front of your knee worsens, your knee may start to feel like it wants to give out, or your knee might begin to feel unstable.
 Having a knee that feels unstable is alarming.

 Is the sound that my knee makes bad?